amethon/www/_reflections/journal2.md

 Dearest Journal,

-Today was a day of intense preparations for our voyage to the depths of the abyssopelagia.
+Today was a day of intense preparations for our voyage to the depths of Abyssopelagia.
 In the morning, I met with the captain and the scientist to review the final details of the journey and ensure that all necessary supplies and equipment were in order.
 We also discussed the research objectives for the voyage and outlined the specific questions and hypotheses we hope to address as we explore the mysteries of the deep.

 In the afternoon, I packed my personal belongings and selected a few necessary items of clothing and toiletries for the journey.
 While it was a bittersweet task, I am determined to face the challenges of the deep with courage and determination, for I know the rewards of this journey will be great.
 I can hardly wait to see what wonders and marvels we may encounter in the depths of the ocean.